 The first part of the trail took us to a small beach where we saw a mother sea lion with her newborn baby –protecting her cub from aggressive mockingbirds.
 Brightly colored marine iguanas were laying on top and alongside each other in the sun-these are the only iguanas that have such a bright green or red color in the Galapagos.

 The rocky trail continues through saltbush until reaching the impressive nesting zones where blue-footed and Nazca boobies had made their nests, right next to the visitor’s trail.
 Birdlife is particularly abundant here – we spotted finches, swallow-tailed gulls, red-billed tropicbirds, and Galapagos doves.
-One of the highlights of Punta Suarez is the Waved Albatross.
+One of the highlights of Punta Suarez is the Galapagos Waved Albatross.
 During this time of the year, we saw only a few of these impressive birds.
 The Waved Albatross mate for life and come to Galapagos to lay just one egg per year.
 Both parents share responsibility for its incubation.
 Isn’t that romantic!

 After lunch, we snorkeled on the other side of Espanola Island, close to Gardner Bay.
 The guide told us it’s a good spot for seeing sharks, but unfortunately, we were unlucky.
 Despite this, we fully enjoyed this deep sea snorkeling experience following underwater cliffs.
 We found several huge sea stars with stunning colors, and we even spotted a Moray Eel that was looking very territorial-so we quickly decided to swim away.
 We also came upon the King Angelfish – black with a white stripe and yellow fins, and a big school of surgeonfish.
 Another highlight was pufferfish- black with white polka dots.
 At the end of the session, we were suddenly surrounded by four young sea lions who started playing with us by quickly moving around us.

-In the afternoon we visited the long, tropical, white-sand beach of Gardner Bay.
+In the afternoon we visited the long, tropical, white-sand Galapagos beach of Gardner Bay.
 The bushes along the beach are an important nesting zone of the marine turtle.
 We were given a bit of free time to walk along the beautiful white sand beach on our own.
 We saw several turtles in the waves and found a big family of sea lions resting on the beach.
 A great place for taking pictures!

-We traversed an easy trail through the bushy, mist-covered highlands of El Galapaguero, where we found giant tortoises living in a semi-natural habitat.
+We traversed an easy trail through the bushy, mist-covered highlands of El Galapaguero, where we found Galapagos giant tortoises living in a semi-natural habitat.
 Our guide explained their origin, evolution, and threats that they face from introduced animals.

-We also observed baby turtles that live in protective cases until they reach a certain age when they can be released into nature.
+We also observed baby tortoises that live in protective cases until they reach a certain age when they can be released into nature.
 Our guide Pepe explained the whole breeding process to us- beginning when females lay eggs, and continuing to when the eggs hatch.
 We also learned about the protection in place for the baby tortoises against invading introduced species such as goats and rats.

 Our guide told us about the devastating effects on the natural ecosystems caused by introduced animal species, such as cattle and rats.
 These animals, brought to the islands by humans to provide food, have been inhabiting the islands since the times of the pirates.
 Since these animals don’t have any predators, they have been able to easily reproduce for decades.
 The fragile ecosystem of the Galapagos Islands has suffered from introduced species because endemic animals and plants cannot defend themselves against the invaders.
 Even plant species, such as the raspberry, has started overgrowing original endemic plants, taking too much of their share of the moisture and nutrients in the environment.
 There are several eradication projects active on the islands, however, it is a tough task that some say could be impossible to accomplish.